 # pv /var/log/syslog | zip > syslog.zip

-3. To count the number of lines, word and bytes in the /etc/hosts file while showing progress bar only, run this command below.
+3. To count the number of lines, words, and bytes in the /etc/hosts file while showing the progress bar only, run this command below.

 # pv -p /etc/hosts | wc

-4. Monitor the progress of creating a backup file using tar utility.
+4. Monitor the progress of creating a backup file using the tar utility.